REEL BREAKDOWN

 1. "Chiquito" Short Film - Timelapse

 Created in Maya, textured in Substance Painter, rendered in Arnold, compositing in Nuke.
 This is one of the shots in my thesis film, "Chiquito"!
 I'm co-directing this film alongside my teammate Lesley Marroquin.
 It was fun facing this challenge of working on a timelapse sequence where the lighting changes from morning to afternoon.
-I created three base lightings for this shot: morning, noon and afternoon.
-After making sure all the colors and contrasts looked coherent I animated the lights and made sure the transition between each time of the day was natural.
+I created three base lightings for this shot: morning, noon, and afternoon.
+After making sure all the colors and contrasts looked coherent, I animated the lights and made sure the transition between each time of the day was natural.

 2. "Chiquito" Short Film - Teleportation FX